 A lot will be going through your head when you go into labor.
 Having a pre-packed labor and delivery bag ready to go is a great way to ensure you don't forget any of the essentials when you're on the way to the hospital.

-Dr. Jessica Hertzberg, OB-GYN at Moreland OB-GYN and mother of four, shares her necessary, comforting and helpful delivery items.
-Watch our video blog below and read our printable hospital bag checklist for labor and delivery.
+Dr. Geneva Wahl, OB-GYN at Moreland OB-GYN and mother, shares her necessary, comforting, and helpful delivery items.
+Watch our vlog below and read our printable hospital bag checklist for labor and delivery.
+Continue reading our blog for a complete list of all items you could bring to the hospital.

 What Should You Include In Your Pre-Packed Labor and Delivery Bag?